acidbutter96/devbutter/README.md

 http://localhost:3000/api/admin
 ```

+## Contact form CAPTCHA

+The public contact form now requires a Google reCAPTCHA token to submit successfully.
+Provide the following environment variables (for local development use `.env`; in production configure your hosting provider):

+- `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` — site key generated in the Google reCAPTCHA console (exposed to the browser).
+- `RECAPTCHA_SECRET_KEY` — secret key used by the API route to validate the token server-side.

+Without these keys the form will stay disabled and the API will reject requests.

 ## Vercel: IMAP check job & environment variables

 This project provides a serverless API route `/api/imap-check` that performs a single IMAP check